JanDW/wildpeaches/src/_content/posts/2021-01-07-marylin-and-the-goats.md

 In 1986, Parade Magazine published a profile of her, and it was so popular that they asked her to write a weekly column, [*Ask Marylin*](https://parade.com/tag/ask-marilyn/).
 The IQ test that made her famous was written by philosopher [Ronald K. Hoeflin](https://en.wikipedia.org/wiki/Ronald_K._Hoeflin), called the *Mega Test* designed to find people with one in a million IQs (99.9999th percentile), which admits them to the [Mega Society](https://en.wikipedia.org/wiki/Mega_Society).
 The test was first published in the April 1985 issue of [OMNI magazine](https://www.williamflew.com/omni79d.html), and a high score would also admit you into less intelligent groups such as the [Triple Nine Society (99.9%)](https://www.triplenine.org/WelcometoTNS.aspx), [The International Society of Philosophical Enquiry (99.96%)](https://www.thethousand.com), [The Prometheus Society (99.99%)](https://prometheussociety.org/wp/), and the [Titan Society (99.999%)](http://miyaguchi.4sigma.org/hoeflin/titan/titan.html).
 Pity the poor [Mensans](https://www.mensa.org/)  with IQs merely in the top 98th percentile.

-"*To acquire knowledge, one must study; but to acquire wisdom, one must observe.*" - Marylin vos Savant.
+"*To acquire knowledge, one must study; but to acquire wisdom, one must observe.*"
+  —Marylin vos Savant.

 ## The Goats